 Services and Support

-If you are HIV-POSITIVE, you may qualify for supportive services.
+If you are LIVING WITH HIV, you may qualify for supportive services.
 These may include medical case management, assistance with HIV-related medical visits and labs, assistance with HIV-related medications, housing (rent/mortgage) and utilities assistance, food/nutritional assistance, transportation assistance to HIV-related appointments, substance and alcohol abuse therapy assistance, mental health evaluation and treatment assistance.

 Medical Case Management